-The Port Authority is committed to developing our staff.
 In the Port Authority Leadership Fellows Program, you will have 4-5 rotational assignments over a two-year period.
-You will manage multiple projects in our major business units, field facilities and corporate offices.
+You will manage multiple projects in our major business units, field facilities, and corporate offices.
 Past Fellows have contributed to key regional capital programs, learned the nuts and bolts of policy development, and managed the challenges of daily operations at our transportation facilities.
 Rotational assignments are coupled with an agency orientation, classroom training, and coaching by senior management to ensure a valuable experience.
 After successful completion of the program, Fellows will be considered for key positions in areas such as facility management, finance, capital programs or related business functions.

 Leadership Fellows are selected based on academic achievement, analytical and communication skills, and work experience.
 The selection process for the program is highly rigorous and includes a pre-screen interview, a competency-based panel interview, and multiple assessment exercises.

 First-round interviews for the program will begin in January.
-Second-round interviews will take place in February/March.
-Final selections and offers to selected candidates will be made by mid-April.
-Our 2014 Leadership Fellows class will begin in July.
+Second-round interviews will take place in February.
+Final selections and offers to selected candidates will be made by March.
+Our 2015 Leadership Fellows class will begin in July.
 This timeline is subject to change.